sabinemm/fruit-game/README.md

 * Create a playable game
 * Simple and straightforward use
-* Be able to have levels with varying difficulty levels
+* Play through varying difficulty levels
 * Ability to play the game on different sized screens

 I got rather lucky finding the perfect free fruit vectors as it took seconds of googling when I'm always very picky about the images I choose.